alexcuesta/alexcuesta.github.io/_posts/2025-10-28-from-java-fatigue-to-go-and-ai.md

 Go, on the other hand, feels refreshing in its simplicity.
 Most of the essential tools come built-in—no need to juggle frameworks, build systems, or plugins like Spring, Maven, or Gradle.
 It offers a straightforward, pragmatic approach to software development that prioritises clarity and consistency over cleverness.

-I followed the [https://go.dev/tour/welcome/1](Tour of Go), completed a [https://www.linkedin.com/learning/certificates/9e85825cfa3b72a6cb3690bec0770af2878327e514aa636f93e915559c867c25?accountId=190487953&u=190487953&success=true&authUUID=VZrWt4MHSKi3YVWwvMgMOg%3D%3D](Go course) and created some [https://github.com/alexcuesta/go-weather](projects) in the past.
+I followed the [Tour of Go](https://go.dev/tour/welcome/1), completed a [Go course](https://www.linkedin.com/learning/certificates/9e85825cfa3b72a6cb3690bec0770af2878327e514aa636f93e915559c867c25?accountId=190487953&u=190487953&success=true&authUUID=VZrWt4MHSKi3YVWwvMgMOg%3D%3D) and created some [projects](https://github.com/alexcuesta/go-weather) in the past.
 However, I want to start focusing more on this language since now on.

 # Why Artificial Intelligence and Large Language Models?